 - 1. Analyze a work of literature as a reflection of its cultural and historical context. - 2.
 Identify major themes in a work of literature and explore their implications. - 3.
 Analyze structure; explain how form contributes to meaning. - 4.
 Evaluate the artistic merits of literary works and the artistic achievements of writers. - 5.
 Use literary evidence to support interpretation and analysis of literary works. - 6.
 Produce clear and effective written responses to literature. - 7.
 Describe the significance of the literature of a selected historical period. - 8.
-Evaluate the works of some major world literature authors from classical times to 1600. - 9.
 Write papers on different literary periods in world literature from classical times to 1600.

-ENG 270F Introduction to Literature: Literary History: World Literature: 1600 to the Present (3) KCC AA/DL and KCC AS/AH
+ENG 270F Introduction to Literature: Literary History: World Literature: 1600 to the Present (3)

+KCC AA/DL and KCC AS/AH

-Prerequisite(s): A grade of "C" or higher in ENG 100 or a grade of "C" or higher in ESL 100 or consent of instructor.
+3 hours lecture per week Prerequisite(s): A grade of "C" or higher in ENG 100 or a grade of "C" or higher in ESL 100 or consent of instructor.